 - Confidentiality Agreements with employees, customers, and suppliers.

-- Other Contracts specific to your area of business.
+- Other Contracts that are specific to your area of business.

 Risks of Poor Contract Management

 The more contracts you have, the greater the risks of poor contract management.
-You risk forgetting to cancel software and other subscription services that you and your colleagues have stopped using.
-You also risk forgetting to renegotiate or renew important contracts at the right time, which can lead to delayed deliveries.
+You risk forgetting to cancel software and other subscription services you and your colleagues have stopped using.
+You also risk forgetting to promptly renegotiate or renew important contracts, leading to delayed deliveries.

 One could say that poor contract management is like a car with a developing flat tire.
 You are still moving forward but not reaching your full potential, and profitability will be hindered.